achirelhatimi/grade_manage/README.md

+# must configure application_properties to run the project
 # Student Grade Management REST API

 A Spring Boot-based RESTful API for managing students, courses, and grades with JWT authentication and Swagger documentation.